isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

 The ``reservation-add`` Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``reservation-add`` allows for the insertion of a new host.
+:isccmd:`reservation-add` allows for the insertion of a new host.
 It takes a
 set of arguments that vary depending on the nature of the host
 reservation.
 Any parameters allowed in the configuration file that
 pertain to host reservation are permitted here.
 For details regarding